alikureishy/ROBO-followme-project/README.md

 #### Custom
 Here is a custom callback that was implemented for special handling at the end of an epoch
 - _plotting_tools.LoggerPlotter_: At the end of every epoch, this plots a graph of the val_loss history before that epoch.
-It also saves that plot in a folder created for that particular training run.
+It also saves that plot, and the model weights, in a folder created for that particular training run, which helps with post-mortem analysis of different runs.

-## Performance
+## Assessment

 Thanks to AWS, I was able to pretty quickly train the network over ~60 epochs, which allowed me to experiment with different network topologies.
 Below are two different topologies that I experimented with.